 Our friends from Airthings, leaders in indoor air quality solutions, recently joined us for a lively discussion to discuss evolving trends in the indoor air quality market and the indoor-outdoor continuum more broadly.

 Watch the Recording

-Martin Mcgloin - Airthings Product Manager and enabler for innovative change within our built environment - and Tamir Kessel - leader in smart buildings and digital health industries at BreezoMeter - took us on a journey through five market trends emerging from 2020 for air quality: From what the h&*^%$#@k’s been going on in the air we breathe, to why we care all of a sudden, all the way to turning raw sensor data into something we can all work with in a tangible, healthier manner.
+Martin Mcgloin - Airthings Product Manager and enabler for innovative change within our built environment - and Tamir Kessel - a leader in smart buildings and digital health industries at BreezoMeter - took us on a journey through five market trends emerging from 2020 for air quality: From what the h&*^%$#@k’s been going on in the air we breathe, to why we care all of a sudden, all the way to turning raw sensor data into something we can all work within a tangible, healthier manner.

 Prefer reading?
 Here's the write-up:

 It’s True, We Spend 90% of Our Time Indoors

 Human beings spend more time inside buildings than certain species of whale spend underwater.
 Yet when we talk about air quality, it tends to be in the context of what we breathe outside and often neglects what we breathe indoors.